Improve blog post indexation

 The fix to these issues is generally to include more meaningful text–be sure an article is at least one or two full paragraphs.
 Add context that would help a more novice user understand why you applied that solution or approach.
 Avoid sensational or colloquial text as the search engines are smart enough to recognize this as low quality writing.
 As always, maintaining good spelling and adequate grammar help the search engine better appraise the quality of your content.
 Also consider short (less than 50 character) but meaningful page titles.

 For long-lived blogs such as this one, there is inevitably content that is no longer relevant to anyone except for historical purposes.
 You may not want to simply delete these posts that you took time to research and share, but realize these old posts are costing your current performance by wasting crawler budget.
 The approach I take is to mark these old pages with “noindex” metadata.
-That allows reminiscing about old technology such as Blackberry OS 10 without degrading the performance of my currently relevant content.
+That allows reminiscing about old technology such as Blackberry OS 10 without degrading the performance of currently relevant content.
 I think of it as a soft deprecation of the content.